Jbachtiger/ci-pp5-gamer-verse-drf-api/README.md

 ## Known Bugs
  - Bug 1: MIME Issues for the Admin section of the API

  When logging into the admin section of the Gamer Verse API a MIME issue occurs.
 With the help of Scott from tutor support, the issue was potentially narrowed down to the filepath of the static files in question.
 After further dicussions with Scott, due to the potentially complex nature of the error and the fact that the admin section on the API isn't part of the assessment criteria, it was decided to leave the error in place as it does not affect any other part of the application backend or frontend.
+The admin section works but it just doesn't have any styling applied to it.

 ![Tutor Support Convo 1](docs/bugs/tutor_support_1.png)